realistschuckle/uh-aitp-20161105/README.md

-# uh-aitp-20161105
+# .NET Core Training for [AITP @ UH](http://aitpuh.com/)

-Code and presentation assets for .NET training at University of Houston for UH AITP.
+This repository contains the presentation and source code for introducing the members of the Association of Information Technology Professionals, University of Houston chapter.